|

 free-diving to spear fish and collect shells, and got my NAUI Scuba certification in 1984 (I

 take only pictures now, not live animals).
-I attended the Kamehameha
+I own two businesses,

 Schools, Windward